Indigenous Learning & Culture

 Lake City Secondary

-Classes attended the 'Remembering Our Children' photo exhibit hosted by WLFN and Orange Shirt Society.
+Classes attended the 'Remembering Our Children' photo exhibit hosted by Williams Lake First Nation (WLFN) and Orange Shirt Society.
 Chris, research assistant from WLFN St. Joseph's Mission, explained the photos and students had the opportunity to reflect upon what they had seen.

 Bannock Making